-26. The GMO would be imported into Australia from overseas by specialist courier companies such as World Courier.
+- 26. The GMO and samples containing GMO, would be imported into Australia from overseas by specialist courier companies such as World Courier.
 Importation of the GMO will be carried out in accordance with International Air Transport Association (IATA) guidelines UN3245 (GMOs that are not classified as category A or B infectious substances).
-Briefly, the vials will be shipped on dry ice in a validated shipping container with a temperature monitoring device using IATA approved cryoboxes and additionally sealed within CO2-protected bags, to a secure third-party storage site prior to transport to clinical trial sites.

-27. Biological samples (e.g. blood, urine and mucosal fluid) from trial participants that may contain GMOs would be collected and transported to pathology laboratories for analysis.
+Briefly, the vials will be shipped on dry ice in a validated shipping container with a temperature monitoring device using IATA approved cryoboxes and additionally sealed within CO2-protected bags, to a secure third-party storage site prior to transport to clinical trial sites. - 27.
+Biological samples (e.g. blood, urine and mucosal fluid) from trial participants that may contain GMOs would be collected and transported to pathology laboratories for analysis.
 Transport within Australia of the GMO and biological samples would be carried out according to the packaging requirements of the OGTR's Transport, Storage and Disposal Guidelines (TSD) by commercial courier companies (e.g. World Courier).
-In brief, the GMO will be packaged in a container; and the details (name, address, and contact information) of the consignor and consignee, OGTR licence number, instructions in the event of a spill and indication that the shipment contains GMOs would be present on the outer packaging.

-28. For transport from the pharmacy to the designated treatment room, the GMO would be contained in a capped syringe and transported in a sealed, unbreakable, rigid-sided container; recorded to ensure no loss; and staff transporting the GMOs would be trained as in Section 2.2.10.
-A spill kit would always be available in the facilities.

-29. Storage of the GMO would be within a third-party storage site or clinical trial site(s) in a secure fridge or freezer with access restricted to authorised personnel.
+In brief, the GMO will be packaged in a container; and the details (name, address, and contact information) of the consignor and consignee, OGTR licence number, instructions in the event of a spill and indication that the shipment contains GMOs would be present on the outer packaging. - 28.
+For transport from the pharmacy to the designated treatment room, the GMO as prepared according to Section 2.2.6, would be contained in a capped syringe and transported in a sealed, unbreakable, rigid-sided container; recorded to ensure no loss; and staff transporting the GMOs would be trained as in Section 2.2.10.
+A spill kit would always be available in the facilities. - 29.
+Storage of the GMO would be within a third-party storage site on arrival and subsequently in clinical trial site(s).
+The GMO would be stored in a secure fridge or freezer with access restricted to authorised personnel.